Paraeducator Minimum Employment Requirements.

 The private organization ETS offers a paraeducator assessment, called the ETS ParaPro Assessment.
 According to the ETS, the assessment was developed in response to federal law that allows paraeducators to meet minimum employment requirements by demonstrating knowledge of, and the ability to assist in, the instruction of reading, writing, and mathematics.

 The assessment is available online at an individual's home or on a computer at certain test centers.
-Both options are monitored by a human proctor and so are only available during specified business hours.
+Both options are monitored by a human proctor and are available during business hours.
 Test-takers have 2.5 hours to finish 90 multiple-choice questions.

-The Paraeducator Board is a statutorily created nine-member board whose duties include establishment of requirements related to the paraeducator standards of practice, mandatory paraeducator certificates, and optional paraeducator certificates.
+The Paraeducator Board is a statutorily created nine-member board whose duties include establishing requirements related to the paraeducator standards of practice, mandatory paraeducator certificates, and optional paraeducator certificates.

 The Paraeducator Board must adopt one or more assessments that meet a rigorous standard of quality and can be used to demonstrate knowledge of, and the ability to assist in, instruction in reading, writing, and mathematics, as well as set a passing score for each assessment adopted.
 The Paraeducator Board may develop assessments to meet this requirement.